-The following have been reported as adverse events in clinical trials of patients treated with ondansetron, the active ingredient of ondansetron orally disintegrating tablets.
-A causal relationship to therapy with ondansetron has been unclear in many cases.
+The following have been reported as adverse events in clinical trials of patients treated with ondansetron, the active ingredient of ondansetron tablets and ondansetron orally disintegrating tablets.
+A causal relationship to therapy with ondansetron tablets and ondansetron orally disintegrating tablets has been unclear in many cases.

-Chemotherapy-Induced Nausea and Vomiting
+Chemotherapy-Induced Nausea and Vomiting:

-The adverse events in Table 5 have been reported in $\geq$ 5% of adult patients receiving a single 24 mg ondansetron tablet in 2 trials.
-These patients were receiving concurrent highly emetogenic cisplatin-based chemotherapy regimens (cisplatin dose $\geq$ 50 mg/m).
+The adverse events in Table 5 have been reported in \geq 5% of adult patients receiving a single 24-mg ondansetron tablet in 2 trials.
+These patients were receiving concurrent highly emetogenic cisplatin-based chemotherapy regimens (cisplatin dose \geq 50 mg/m2).